-- A. To lift the restricted status, a person will send a request in writing to the vice chair of sanctions and eligibility on the Membership Committee. - B. If there have been no violations of the rules, the vice chair of sanctions and eligibility on the Membership Committee will approve the request and notify the person, U.S. Figure Skating headquarters and any affected permanent committees.
-A final report will be given at the next regular meeting of the Board of Directors. - C. All restricted persons in skating intending to compete in U.S. Figure Skating qualifying competitions must request the lifting of any restriction in writing to the vice chair of sanctions and eligibility on the Membership Committee no later than 30 days prior to the closing date for entries for the competition in which they intend to compete.
+- A. To lift the restricted status, a member will send a request in writing to U.S. Figure Skating headquarters. - B. If there have been no violations of the rules, the vice chair of sanctions and eligibility on the Membership Committee will approve the request and notify the member, U.S. Figure Skating headquarters and any affected permanent committees.
+A final report will be given at the next regular meeting of the Board of Directors. - C. All restricted members in skating intending to compete in U.S. Figure Skating qualifying competitions must request the lifting of any restriction in writing to U.S. Figure Skating headquarters no later than 30 days prior to the closing date for entries for the competition in which they intend to compete.

-PSER 4.70 Eligibility Classification Table
+PSER 2.70 Eligibility Classification Table

-Activity Eligible/ Reinstated Eligible Accountants, Judges, Referees or Technical Controllers Restricted Readmitted Ineligible Eligible Coach Tests Yes Yes Yes Yes Yes Yes Compete in club competitions & sanctioned nonqualifying Yes Yes Yes Yes No Yes Compete in sanctioned qualifying Yes Yes No No No Yes Compete in or officiate non sanctioned No No No No Yes No Commercial ventures Yes No Yes Yes Yes Yes Paid coaching Yes X Yes Yes Yes Yes Yes Rink management No No Yes No Yes Yes+ Trial judge Yes Yes No Yes No Yes U.S. Figure Skating official (PSER 4.12 (B)) Yes Yes No Yes No Yes Technical panel official Yes Yes Yes Yes Yes Yes Judge ISI Yes^ Yes^ Yes Yes Yes Yes^ Judge Compete USA Yes Yes Yes Yes Yes Yes Partner tests Yes Yes Yes Yes Yes Yes Governing Council delegate Yes Yes Yes Yes X Yes Yes Officer of member club Yes Yes No Yes X No Yes X(1) Elected officer of U.S. Figure Skating Yes Yes No Yes No No Director of U.S. Figure Skating or member club Yes Yes Yes X Yes X Yes Yes X(2)
+Activity Eligible/ Reinstated Eligible Judges, Referees or Technical Controllers Restricted Readmitted Ineligible Eligible Coach Tests Yes Yes Yes Yes Yes Yes Compete in club competitions & sanctioned nonqualifying Yes Yes Yes Yes No Yes Compete in sanctioned qualifying Yes Yes No No No Yes Compete in or officiate non sanctioned No No No No Yes No Commercial ventures Yes No Yes Yes Yes Yes Paid coaching Yes X Yes Yes Yes Yes Yes Rink management No No Yes No Yes Yes + Trial judge Yes Yes No Yes No Yes U.S. Figure Skating official (PSER 2 .12 (B)) Yes Yes No Yes No Yes Technical panel official Yes Yes Yes Yes Yes Yes Judge ISI Yes^ Yes^ Yes Yes Yes Yes^ Judge Compete USA Yes Yes Yes Yes Yes Yes Partner tests Yes Yes Yes Yes Yes Yes Governing Council delegate Yes Yes Yes Yes X Yes Yes Officer of member club Yes Yes No Yes X No Yes X(1) Elected officer of U.S. Figure Skating Yes Yes No Yes No No Director of U.S. Figure Skating or member club Yes Yes Yes X Yes X Yes Yes X(2)

-^{} Forfeits right to serve as an accountant, judge, referee or technical controller at competitions.
-Permitted to serve as a test judge and judge tests as a one-judge minority of a three-judge panel in accordance with U.S. Figure Skating rules and the Ethical Conduct and Conflict of Interest Policy for Officials.
-Coaches cannot serve as a single-judge panel.
+\ Forfeits right to serve as judge, referee or technical controller at competitions.
+Permitted to serve as a test judge and judge tests in accordance with U.S. Figure Skating rules and the Officials Standards of Professionalism.